 February 11, 2013 - (JAMA, Edited by webBikeWorld) - The Japan Automobile Manufacturers Association (JAMA) reported motorcycle production for calendar year 2012 (January 2012 to December 2012).
 Production was recorded as 595,327 units, compared with 639,187 units total recorded for the previous year, for a decrease of 43,860 units or 6.9%, and production decrease for two consecutive years.

-► Japanese Motorcycle Production Data for Calendar Year 2012 (Jan-Dec)
+► Japanese Motorcycle Production Data for Fiscal Year 2012

 Number of Motorcycle Produced